godotengine/godot-docs/classes/class_fontfile.rst

 - void **set_msdf_size** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_msdf_size** **(** **)**

 Source font size used to generate MSDF textures.
+Higher values allow for more precision, but are slower to render and require more memory.
+Only increase this value if you notice a visible lack of precision in glyph rendering.

 .. rst-class:: classref-item-separator